Winter view of Rock Rimmon from Manchester

 OverviewWelcome to one of the lowest true summits on SummitPost.
 Why would anyone write about such a small summit?

-Because the summit is home to a massive varieties of ascents, home to a nearly 360 degree panorama, and home to rock climbs that vary in class from 5.3 to 5.12.
+The reason is because this summit is home to a massive varieties of ascents, home to a nearly 360 degree panorama, and home to rock climbs that vary in class from 5.3 to 5.12.
 No, Rock Rimmon is not just a flat point that is the highest in a certain area.
 It is a legitimate summit.
 And Rock Rimmon is truely a summit many much higher mountains in the East truly wish they could be.
 This rock is famous with the locals in the fact that it is a playground to bouldering, rock climbing, as well as just taking a relaxing small path to the top.
 There are dozens of toprope routes, lead climbs and scrambles on this rock.
 The massive 150 foot cliffs of the ledge add to a dramatic backdrop to the west side of Manchester, NH.

 The view from the top is very unique in that towards the south and southeast the entire city of Manchester opens up, while to the northeast New Hampshire southern hill country shows its own unique beauty.
 To the west rise the Uncanoonacs, and there foothills.
 Not much of nature view, but an impressive view none the less.
 And this is one of few summits where the cliffs leads right to the summit(ie. great toproping here if you can deal with the glass).